UXARRAY/uxarray/docs/contributing.rst

 <https://github.com/UXARRAY/uxarray>`_.

 .. hint::
-    Regardless of you either fork or clone, there will be a local directory created in the name "uxarray" (unless you specified a different name at the step with the :code:`git clone` command).
+    Regardless of whether you fork or clone, there will be a local directory created in the name "uxarray" (unless you specified a different name at the step with the :code:`git clone` command).
 You can type the following command in the terminal/shell to go into your local UXarray repository::